tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

 - Number of clusters need to be specified
 - Will fail to find clusters with complex shapes, interlaced clusters etc.
 - Other (usually better) methods: DBSCAN (best results, but slower), MeanShift, Spectral Clustering
-- In MLLib we need to convert features to column with dense vector
+- In SparkML we need to convert features to column with dense vector

 ```python
 from pyspark.ml.clustering import KMeans